redbubble/go-passe/README.md

 ## Introduction

-This allows the output from a `go test -json` command to be piped into it for prettier formatting and more easily identified test failures.
+This allows the output from a `go test -json` command (the `-json` flag is introduced in Go 1.10) to be piped into it for prettier formatting and more easily identified test failures.

 Example usage: